Manage and Transfer iPhone or iPad Photos and Videos with iMazing

 C. Icon Size

 Use this slider to adjust the size of icons in the view.

-iMazing's search bar (top toolbar) is implemented in Photos too.
+iMazing's search bar (top toolbar) is implemented in Photos.
 The following fields are indexed and will return search results:

 The last 3 fields are generally empty.
-They can be manually entered in the macOS Photos app.
+On macOS, they can be manually entered in the Photos app.